List of Double the Fist episodes: Episode 15: TimeSaw

 The Fist Team now possesses the TimeSaw, which can be used to cut holes in the time continuum, allowing them to travel through time.
 The Fist team goes through time to test its capabilities.
 During this, Rod has the rest of his hair blown off in a fight with a Futuristic Defence Force and goes insane.
 After this, the team goes back in time to an hour before James Cook officially discovered Australia.
-The purpose here is that the team will stop the unfistworthy English from settling Australia, allowing the Fist Team to guide Australia to a fistworthy future.
+The purpose here is that the team will stop the un-fist-worthy English from settling Australia, allowing the Fist Team to guide Australia to a fist-worthy future.

 After a long preparation, in which Mephisto builds a highly advanced catapult (which Steve criticises for being based on something too old).
 They and some modern day aboriginals use all their weapons to attack Cook, whose ships are fitted with futuristic laser cannons.
 Steve sends Womp into the future with the TimeSaw to collect some future weapons for them to even up the fight.
 However, Womp, to his horror, finds that the future Australia is a living nightmare in which Steve rules with an iron fist and punishes weakness by death, and in which street crime abounds but is tolerated because it is fistworthy.
 Womp also comes to see that he has been killed and that his Man of Fist photograph from the previous episode is being used as the personification of weakness.
 He is pursued by Steve's Fist Patrol for "being a Womp impersonator", but is saved by rebels.
 The rebels give Womp a rifle, and instruct him to kill Steve before he can "defeat King James in the Great Battle".